chamukalakuri/Products/README.md

 Navigate to https://localhost:5001/swagger to view the API documentation

+### Authentication
+The API includes a built-in authentication controller that provides JWT tokens for development purposes.
+-> Auth Controller Endpoints

+POST /obtainToken: Generates a JWT token for the test user

+Request Body: { "username": "admin", "password": "password" }
+Response: { "token": "your-jwt-token" }

+The endpoint will return a JWT token if credentials are valid In Swagger UI, click the "Authorize" button and enter your token as Bearer {your-token}
+All subsequent requests will include the token

+Note: The hardcoded credentials are for development purposes only.
+In a production environment, proper authentication should be implemented.

 ## Database Initialization
+### Running Locally
 The application automatically creates and seeds the database with sample data on startup if no products exist:

 Product 1: Red, SKU001, $19.99, 100 in stock